nitro-stack/nitro-workshop/legacy/table/step5.md

 ### Add module and providers mocks

-If you look at the stack trace, you can see that the reason is that `@nestjs/typeorm` and `AzureStorageModule` services cannot be resolved.
+If you look at the stack trace, you can see that the reason is that `AzureTableStorageModule` and `AzureStorageModule` services cannot be resolved.
 It's expected: when running unit tests, you want to isolate the code you are testing as much as possible, and for that you can see that each test file provides its own module definition:

 ```ts
 beforeEach(async () => {